decentraland/ephemeralkey/README.md

 # Decentraland - Ephemeralkey

-Lib usage for creating an ephemeral key usage by Decentraland's apps
+Lib usage for creating an ephemeral key to be used by Decentraland's apps

 # Exposed API